 Every single person photographs differently.
 It’s all about angles.
 Take a moment to stand in front of a mirror to see what I mean.

-Starting with your head at center, slowly rotate it a few degrees at a time to the left and then right.
+Starting with your head at the center, slowly rotate it a few degrees at a time to the left and then right.
 Do the same up and down.
-There are literally thousands of combinations, right?
+There are thousands of combinations, right?
 Each one presents you in a slightly different way based on the angle and your expression.
-The same is true moving down your body and doing the same with your shoulders, arms, core, legs, and feet for full-body portraits.
+The same is true for moving down your body and doing the same with your shoulders, arms, core, legs, and feet for full-body portraits.

 Of course, part of my job is to help you determine your best angle.
 When you’re in front of the camera, go back to that no-pressure zone of just posing for the mirror.
 Imagine you’re just delivering another stellar selfie, and you’ll be just fine.